crimsonpistil/hunt-reference/README.md

 Everything is plain HTML, CSS, and vanilla JavaScript.
 There is no transpiler, bundler, package manager, or runtime dependency.

-This repo serves `hunt.6b74.dev`.
-The threat-sim trainer (DETECT) lives separately at `detect.6b74.dev`, and the portfolio/landing site at `6b74.dev`; neither is part of this repo. (`6b74` is hex for KT — Katie Tonkin — so the naming lines up with TONK either way.)

 ---

 ## Repository layout